PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Immediate Assessment: Is Your PFD Still Safe?

-When you discover a tear in your PFD's outer fabric, your first priority is determining whether it's safe to use.
-Here's my quick assessment process that I've developed after inspecting hundreds of PFDs over the years:
+When you discover a tear in your PFD's outer fabric, your first priority is determining whether it remains in serviceable condition.
+Here's my quick assessment process that I've developed after inspecting hundreds of PFDs over the years.
+This three-step evaluation helps me decide within minutes whether the jacket stays in my gear bag or gets relegated to the discard pile.

 Check the Damage Location